trenner1/EC2-Provisioner/README.md

 ## Notes 📝

-- Ensure your AWS credentials are configured locally.
-- The SSH key referenced in the Terraform and Ansible configurations must exist in `~/.ssh`. 🔑
+- You will be prompted for a key pair location and a key pair name.
+You can leave this to the default by pressing return and it will be provided as `~/.ssh/AWSEC2.pem`.
+In AWS it will be called `AWSEC2Key`

 ---

 ## Future Feature Additions

-- Key pair prompt and generation
+- Key pair prompt and generation :white_check_mark:
+- Instance type selection ability :white_check_mark:
 - option for verbosity
 - logging
+- windows and linux support